-To provision vSphere Pods, or Tanzu Kubernetes clusters by using the Tanzu Kubernetes Grid, you connect to the Supervisor by using the vSphere Plugin for kubectl and authenticate with your vCenter Single Sign-On credentials.
+To provision vSphere Pods, TKG clusters, or VMs you connect to the Supervisor by using the vSphere Plugin for kubectl and authenticate with your vCenter Single Sign-On credentials.

-After you log in to the Supervisor, the vSphere Plugin for kubectl generates the context for the cluster.
-In Kubernetes, a configuration context contains a cluster, a namespace, and a user.
+After you log in to the Supervisor, the vSphere Plugin for kubectl generates the context for the Supervisor.
+In Kubernetes, a configuration context contains a Supervisor, a vSphere Namespace, and a user.
 You can view the cluster context in the file .kube/config.
 This file is commonly called the kubeconfig file.

 Prerequisites